2019 Laver Cup: Player selection

 On 13 December 2018, Roger Federer and Rafael Nadal were the first players to confirm their participation for Team Europe.
 During the 2019 Madrid Open, Stan Wawrinka expressed interest in participating in the event with Federer, but he instead played at the St. Petersburg Open in Russia.

 On 14 June 2019, Dominic Thiem, Alexander Zverev and Fabio Fognini announced their participation for Team Europe.

 On 3 July 2019, Kevin Anderson, John Isner, Milos Raonic and Denis Shapovalov were announced for Team World.

 Stefanos Tsitsipas and Nick Kyrgios were both confirmed for the event on 13 August 2019.
 As his final picks, Team World captain John McEnroe chose Jack Sock and Taylor Fritz, with Fritz replacing the injured Anderson.

 Prize money

-The total prize money for 2019 Laver Cup is set at $2,250,000 for all 12 participating players.
+The total prize money for the 2019 Laver Cup was $2,250,000 for all 12 participating players.

-Each winning team member will pocket $250,000, which marks no increase in prize money compared to 2018.
+Each winning team member earned $250,000, which marks no increase in prize money compared to 2018.

-Whereas, each of the losing team members will earn $125,000 each.
+Whereas, each of the losing team members earned $125,000 each.

 Participants

 Matches

 Each match win on day 1 was worth one point, on day 2 two points, and on day 3 three points.
 The first team to 13 points won.
-Since four matches are played each day, there were a total of 24 points available.
-However, since 12 of the total points were earned on day 3, neither team could win prior to the final day of play.